jtewolde/jtewolde/README.md

 ###

-<h4 align="center">A passionate software engineer and problem-solver.</h4>
+<h2 align="center">A passionate software engineer and problem-solver.</h2>

 ###

 <h4 align="center">My passion for coding started in middle school during a Robotics class, where I quickly realized I enjoyed programming far more than working with hardware.
-That curiosity led me down the path of Computer Science, and now, I'm a senior at **MSU Denver** (graduating May 2025), specializing in **full-stack development**, **web technologies**, and **machine learning**.
-I thrive on tackling complex challenges and building impactful applications that enhance user experiences.</h4>
+That curiosity led me down the path of Computer Science, and now, I'm a recent Computer Science graduate with Cum Laude from MSU Denver, specializing in **full-stack development**, **web technologies**, and **machine learning**.
+I thrive on tackling complex challenges and building impactful applications that enhance user experiences</h4>

 ###